Nested resources

 right are the routing helper methods you can use to access them.
 Let’s use them by first

-creating your TicketsController
+creating your TicketsController.

 Creating a tickets controller

-Because you defined this route in your routes.rb
+Because you defined this route in your routes.rb file, Capybara can now click

 the link in your feature and proceed before complaining about the missing